openculinary/company/roadmap/reciperadar.md

 |                         | Refresh frontend look-and-feel   | Familiar, consistent user experience | Frontend framework      |                    |

 NB: Dependencies marked in *italics* are external to OpenCulinary

+NB: Dependencies marked with an asterisk (\*) were speculative projects that landed outside of the planned roadmap